0xC0ncord/concord-overlay/README.md

 # 0xC0ncord's Gentoo Overlay

-This is the personal overlay of 0xC0ncord that contains experimental and potentially unstable packages.
+This is my personal Gentoo overlay.
+Some of these packages are experimental and/or potentially unstable, however I do try to keep them relatively useable for public consumption.

 ## Installation